George McDermot

 George McDermot (20 May 1841 - 11 December 1917). was an Irish lawyer, writer and poet, and Catholic priest.
-He was an investigator and judge under the Arrears Act of 1882.
+He was an investigator and judge under the Arrears of Rent (Ireland) Act 1882.

 Biography

 George McDermot was born on 20 May 1841 in Castlerea, Co.
 Roscommon, Ireland, the son of Edward McDermot, a merchant and Kate McGreevy.
 He attended St. Jarlath's Diocesan College, Tuam, Co.
 Galway and graduated from Trinity College Dublin with the degree of B.A. in 1864.
 He studied law at the King's Inns Dublin and Middle Temple London.
-He was a practising barrister-at-law on the Western Circuit for several years and a sometime judge under the Arrears Act of 1882.
+He was a practising barrister-at-law on the Western Circuit for several years and a sometime judge under the Arrears of Rent (Ireland) Act 1882.
 In the late 1880s he gave up a successful legal career in Ireland and went to New York, where he joined the Paulist Order, taking Holy Orders in 1894.
 He served in parishes in New York from 1894 to 1910.
 He retired in 1912 and went to live in San Francisco.
 He died there on 11 December 1917.